 Click here to book your Turkey accommodation in advance, and head on over here to book your rental car – bookings can be cancelled if your plans change!

 4. Don’t stay more than 2 nights in Pamukkale

+When I was researching our trip, I didn’t see any Turkey travel advice concerning how long to spend in Pamukkale.
 We originally planned on spending 3 nights in Pamukkale.
-That was way too long and we left after just 1 night in the small town.
-There’s no denying that Pamukkale is one of the most wondrous natural landscapes in the world, but it is overrun with tourists and the tourism infrastructure is not quite up to standard – the hotels and restaurants are run-down and falls seriously short of what we experienced elsewhere in Turkey.
+That was way too long and we left after just 1 night in the tiny town.
+There’s no denying that Pamukkale is one of the most wondrous natural landscapes in the world, but it is overrun with tourists and the tourism infrastructure is not yet quite up to standard – the hotels and restaurants are run-down and falls seriously short of what we experienced elsewhere in Turkey.

 Most tourists visiting Pamukkale are day trippers from Ephesus, Alacati or Izmir, and don’t stay overnight in Pamukkale anyway.
 However, without investment into local businesses and infrastructure the quality of offerings will never improve, so I encourage you to ensure that your tourism dollars benefit the local community in Pamukkale.